 Article 3 Faculty Senate Units

-3.1 For the purpose of conducting elections of senators, the faculty of Nevada State College is divided into the following units:
+3.1 For the purpose of conducting elections of senators, the faculty of Nevada State University is divided into the following units:

-- Administrative Faculty (excluding executive and supervisory positions as defined in Section 2.1.1)
+- Administrative Faculty (excluding executive and supervisory roles, as defined in Section 2.1.1);

 - School of Nursing

 3.2 Units named above are separately identified academic units, Schools, or eligible employee groups.
-At the formation of new academic units or Schools (i.e., a School of Business) then these new Units will have equal representation.
+At the formation of new academic units or Schools (i.e., a School of Business), these new Units will have equal representation.

 Article 4 Faculty Senate Representation and Annual Census

-4.3 Adjunct Faculty.
-One (1) Senate seat shall be designated for an adjunct faculty representative.
+4.3 Adjunct Faculty: One (1) Senate seat shall be designated for an adjunct faculty representative.
 The adjunct faculty seat is a one-year term.
-This seat will be filled by an eligible faculty member who has (a) completed teaching a minimum of one (1) 16-week semester at Nevada State College, (b) currently holds a part-time letter of appointment in the 16-week term nominated, and (c) expects to be reappointed in the following academic year.
+This seat will be filled by an eligible faculty member who has (a) completed teaching a minimum of one (1) 16-week semester at NSU, (b) current holds a part-time letter of appointment in the 16-week term nominated, and (c) expects to be reappointed in the following academic year.

-4.5 Annual Census.
-Each year on the third Wednesday of January the Faculty Senate Chair or designee on the Faculty Senate Executive Committee will conduct an annual census of the faculty to determine the correct number of representatives allowed to serve on the Faculty Senate.
+4.5 Annual Census: Each year on the third Wednesday in January, the Faculty Senate Chair (or designee on the Faculty Senate Executive Committee) will conduct an annual census of the faculty to determine the correct number of representatives allowed to serve on the Faculty Senate.
 The census will count the lines allocated to each school.
 The Chair will notify each unit of any elections that need to be held as a result of the census.